Real Estate Debt Module in Excel (Updated May 2024)

 Download the Real Estate Debt Module In Excel

-To make this module accessible to everyone, it is offered on a “Pay What You’re Able” basis with no minimum (enter $0 if you’d like) or maximum (your support helps keep the content coming – typical modules sell for $25 – $100+ per license).
+To make this module accessible to everyone, we have offered it on a “Pay What You’re Able” basis with no minimum (enter $0 if you’d like) or maximum.
+Your support helps keep the content coming – typical modules sell for $25 – $100+ per license.
 Just enter a price together with an email address to send the download link to, and then click ‘Continue’.
 If you have any questions about our “Pay What You’re Able” program or why we offer our models on this basis, please reach out to either Mike or Spencer.

 We regularly update the file (see version notes).
 Paid contributors to the module receive a new download link via email each time the module is updated.